 Within private demand, consumption and investment stood at a strong 2.2% qoq/sa in 1Q23 (from 0.7% in 4Q22) and 3.3% (from 2.5%), respectively.
 In contrast, final public demand deteriorated sequentially to -0.3% (from 1.0%), dragged by both public investment (-0.1%, from 8.7%) and consumption (-0.4%, from -0.5%).

-Our GDP growth forecast for this year is at 1.8%.
-After a likely still decent GDP expansion in 1Q23, we think activity will soften more clearly in the last three quarters of this year dragged by a softer expansion in the U.S..
+Our GDP growth forecast for this year stands at 2.4%.
+After a solid GDP expansion in 1Q23, we expect activity to slowdown during the rest of the year dragged by a softer expansion in the U.S.